aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/shapetextalignment/_index.md

 ```

-For the description of this property, please see [getTextHorizontalOverflow()](../../com.aspose.cells/shapetextalignment\#getTextHorizontalOverflow--)
+Sets the text horizontal overflow type of the text box.

 **Parameters:**
 | Parameter | Type | Description |